chironjit/unraid-notes/linux-shared-network-drives-settings.md

 Distilled from the source listed below for my specific needs (protected access folders)

 ## Notes on guide
+The latest version of this guide contains steps to use either CIFS or Systemd mount to mount the shared folder.
+The first 2 main steps are the same, and the second 2 will differ.
+Please note that for distros that use systemd (such as Ubuntu and Fedora), the recommended method is systemd mount.

+Additional notes:
-1. When item is in angled bracket(for example `<yourlinuxusername>`), replace it(including the angled bracket) with your version of the required item
+1. When item is in angled bracket(for example `<your_linux_username>`), replace it(including the angled bracket) with your version of the required item
 2. This guide now walks you through forcing the latest samba protocol version (3.1.1) so ensure that your unraid server supports/has this enabled (see the Samba Hardening guide in this repository)
 3. This guide assumes your share is password protected and will go through the steps accordingly
 4. Some distros on systemd may start forcing you into the systemd method, so please follow that guide
+5. Get your numeric uid and gid from via `id <your_linux_username` from the terminal

+---

-## FSTab Method
+## Common steps
-### Install CIFS Utils package

-Ubuntu: `sudo apt-get install cifs-utils`
-Fedora: `sudo dnf install cifs-utils`

-### Create mount directories
+### Step 1: Create mount directories

 For each folder you want to mount, create the mount folder.
-You can use media as the root folder for your shares as an option:
+You can use media or home(`/home/<your_linux_username>`) folder for example as the root folder for your shares as an option:

-`sudo mkdir /<folder>/<yoursharedfolder>`
+`sudo mkdir /<folder>/<share_folder>` or `mkdir /home/<your_linux_username>/<share_folder>` (sudo not required if creating the folder in your home folder)

 for example, you can have it as:
-`sudo mkdir /media/linuxiso`
+`sudo mkdir /media/linuxiso` or `mkdir /home/username/linuxiso`

-### Create a credentials file
+### Step 2: Create a credentials file
 We create a credentials file to prevent us from having to save the credentials directly in the fstab file.
-We will store this in the $HOME(`/home/<yourlinuxusername>`) folder
+We will store this in the home folder

 #### Open new file in editor
 `nano ~/.smbcredentials`